Axway/amplify-central/content/en/docs/amplify_relnotes/20220826_marketplace.md

 | Apigee Edge                                | 0.0.9        |
 | Mulesoft Anypoint platform v3              | 1.1.8        |

+#### All Gateway Agents

+The following enhancements and bug fixes are available in this release.

+##### Feature updates for All Gateway Agents

+There are no enhancements available in this release.

+##### Bug fixes for All Gateway Agnets

+**API Service revision updates** - Agents detect when an API specification changes without deployment changes and updates the service instance with a new revision.

+##### Known issues for All Gateway Agents

+There are no known limitations in this release.

 #### Azure Gateway

 The following enhancements and bug fixes are available in this release.